Sick leave allows an employee to recover from personal illness, injury, or disability that prevents performance of usual duties.

 - Guiding Policies and Other Resources

 Eligibility for Sick Leave

-- EPA positions that are not subject to the State Personnel Act and are classified as:
+- EHRA positions that are not subject to the State Human Resources Act and are classified as:

 Note: 9 month faculty do not earn sick leave.
 University students who receive stipends are not covered by this policy.

 Faculty Employees Who Change from 12-Month to 9-Month Employment Status

 Individuals exempt from the Personnel Act who change from 12-month to 9-month employment status within North Carolina State University shall continue to use and to account for their accumulated sick leave so that if such individuals have unused sick leave upon retirement, the unused portion may be counted in calculating creditable service pursuant to G.S.
 135-4(e).

 Click here for more information on changing from 12-month to 9-month employment.